Algorithmic Accountability

 Is model governance legally required in New Zealand?

 There is no single statute that mandates a model governance framework.
 However, the obligation arises from multiple sources.
 The FMA expects licensed financial services providers to manage operational risks, which includes model risk.
 The RBNZ expects registered banks to demonstrate sound risk management practices.
-The Privacy Act 2020 requires that personal information used in automated decisions is handled lawfully.
-The CoFI Act requires fair conduct, which extends to algorithmic decision-making.
-The legal requirement is not "have a model governance framework" -- it is "manage the risks your models create."
-The practical consequence is the same.
+The Privacy Act 2020 requires that personal information used in automated decisions is handled lawfully under the 13 Information Privacy Principles.
+The Conduct of Financial Institutions Act requires fair conduct, which extends to algorithmic decision-making.
+Directors face personal liability under sections 131-138 of the Companies Act 1993 for failures of care and diligence.
+The practical consequence is that responsible organisations need robust model governance.

 What does the Privacy Act 2020 require for models that process personal information?

 Models that use personal information as inputs must comply with all 13 Information Privacy Principles.
-Key requirements: information must be collected for a lawful purpose and that purpose must cover model use (IPP 1-4).
+Information must be collected for a lawful purpose and that purpose must cover model use (IPP 1-4).
 Individuals have the right to know their information is being used in a model and to request correction (IPP 6-7).
 Information must not be kept longer than necessary (IPP 9).
-Disclosure to third parties, including offshore model vendors or cloud providers, must comply with IPP 11-12.
-The Privacy Commissioner has indicated that automated decision-making using personal data is an area of increasing focus.
+Disclosure to third parties, including offshore model vendors or cloud providers, must comply with IPP 11-12 requirements for cross-border data transfer.
+The Office of the Privacy Commissioner has indicated that automated decision-making using personal data is an area of increasing focus, and New Zealand businesses using AI should prepare accordingly.

-How does the CoFI Act affect our models?
+How does the CoFI Act affect our AI models?

-The Financial Markets (Conduct of Institutions) Amendment Act 2022 (CoFI Act) requires financial institutions to treat consumers fairly.
+The Financial Markets (Conduct of Institutions) Amendment Act 2022 requires financial institutions to treat consumers fairly.
 Fair conduct obligations apply to all aspects of the consumer relationship, including decisions made by automated systems.
 If a credit model systematically produces worse outcomes for a demographic group, or an insurance pricing model uses factors that operate as proxies for protected characteristics, this may constitute a breach of fair conduct obligations.
-Our model governance frameworks include CoFI compliance assessment as a standard component.
+We include CoFI compliance assessment as a standard component of every model governance programme.

 Our parent bank has an offshore model governance framework.
 Can we adopt it?